FFizzZZ/Fizz/Notes/Linux Kernel/Kernel Synchronization Methods.md

 * It works by maintaining a sequence counter.
 Whenever the data in question is written to, a lock is obtained and a sequence number is incremented.
 * Seq locks, however, favor writers over readers.
 An acquisition of the write lock always succeeds as long as there are no other writers.

+### Ordering and Barriers
+* It is possible to instruct the compiler not to reorder instructions around a given point.
+These instructions are called *barriers*,

 #### Question
 * If an user-space process obtain a spin lock and be interrupted, what would happen?
 * Why RW semaphores has downgrade_write() while RW spin lock not?